 An experienced and skilled criminal defense attorney will know how to best represent his or her client.
 Select representation wisely.
 REMEMBER: An arrest is NOT a conviction.
 Our lawyers use every tool the law allows to best protect our client and to prepare the best defense possible.
 Each case will require gathering all the facts, filing and arguing various motions, conducting legal research and preparing solid defenses that are actually recognized by the Courts.

 The Criminal Trial & Plea Negotiations with the Commonwealth Attorney

 Riley & Wells Attorneys-At-Law prepare every case for trial, but not every case goes to trial.
 In some instances, we can persuade the prosecution with our theory of the case, certain evidence or anticipated arguments that generate a plea agreement offer from the prosecution that would be in our client’s best interest to accept rather than taking the case to trial with a Judge or Jury.
 In this case, we proceeded to a bench trial after pretrial negotiations were unsuccessful.

 Henrico County Judge Finds our Client NOT GUILTY

 Criminal trials can be complicated.
 There may be several witnesses with detailed facts.
 The lawyers often object to evidence being offered in the case.
 Some arguments make sense to the lay person while others are very technical and are only understood by a highly trained criminal law attorney.
-In this case, we were able to convince the Judge that our client was neither intoxicated nor had an excessive blood alcohol level at the time of driving and that the existence of marijuana in the vehicle was without our client’s knowledge.
+In this case, we were able to convince the Judge that our client was neither intoxicated nor had an excessive blood alcohol level at the time of driving and that our client had no knowledge of the marijuana in the vehicle.

 Let us review YOUR case.
 We can help!